rewe-digital/frost/README.md

     composeFile = 'docker-compose.frost.yml'

     // Docker compose file to describe the environment of the browsers.
-    // Relative directories are being considerd relative to the project directory.
+    // Relative directories are being considerd relative to the build directory.
 Default is 'docker-compose.override.frost.yml'.
     // There is no need to manage this manually, it is just for internal use. composeOverrideFile = 'docker-compose.override.frost.yml'